 Information and advice.
 Your tax professional should be able to help you make key tax decisions and should provide you with basic information and advice.

 Record keeping.
 If you loathe record keeping, have your tax pro set up a record keeping system tailored for your business.
-(To learn more about record keeping, see Nolo's Bookkeeping and Accounting area.)
+(To learn more about record keeping, see Nolo's Bookkeeping and Accounting Basics article.)

 Tax form preparation.
 Most businesses can benefit from having a professional prepare their tax forms.
 If you do it yourself, at least run your documents by a tax pro.
 The tax pro can point out tax deductions that you or your software missed, as well as highlight red flags that might get you into trouble.